How to install WordPress on macOS

 Final Thoughts

-Assuming that you had a working MAMP stack with at least one SSL-enabled virtual host and followed my WordPress install description, you should have a complete working WordPress installation on your Mac.
+Assuming that you had a working MAMP stack with at least one SSL-enabled virtual host and followed my WordPress installation description, you should have a complete working WordPress installation on your Mac.